coontrolz/keycloak-heroku-coontrolz/README.md

 The deployment will be made with a single Performance-M dyno (it won't run very well in smaller dynos due to Java's memory hunger) with a free Postgres database attached.

+UPD.
+Deploy will be made with a Free dyno

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)